Skip to content

 TIP

-To deploy and interact with your function on networks beyond the sandbox, like weeklynet, use the --network (-n) flag.
+To deploy and interact with your function on networks beyond the local sandbox, like weeklynet, use the --network (-n) flag.

-For debugging, jstz provides the following tools:
+For debugging, Jstz provides the following tools:

 • jstz logs trace enables tailing the logs of a given smart function.